truzo/tomango-2018/site/content/blog/oversharing-in-sass.md

 It’s easy to overlook a variable name given that the information it holds is the primary reason for its use.
 However, I would argue that the name is as crucial to the dependability of the variable.

-A variable like <code class="language-scss">$brand-primary</code> gives no indication of the colour, but it does suggest that it will be the main colour required for the brand.
+A variable like `$brand-primary` gives no indication of the colour, but it does suggest that it will be the main colour required for the brand.
 If the brand changes, so will this variable.

-<code class="language-scss">$brand-red</code> could well hold the same hex code as <code class="language-scss">$brand-primary</code>, but the name doesn’t actually tell you that.
+`$brand-red` could well hold the same hex code as `$brand-primary`, but the name doesn’t actually tell you that.
 It just says that you’re going to get a red from the brand palette.

 Both have very real use-cases, and *as long as their names are interpreted as above*, they can be very dependable.

-A potentially poorer variable name would be <code class="language-scss">$grey</code>.
+A potentially poorer variable name would be `$grey`.
 It doesn’t say whether it’s part of the brand palette, just that it represents the colour grey.
 Problems can occur when a developer uses that variable for three separate areas of the website, for example: a call to action background, the colour of a horizontal rule and the border surrounding an input.

 By default, these elements aren't linked in any way - they're totally independant and serve different purposes.
-However, when we used <code class="language-scss">$grey</code> as a variable on each element, we create a link between them.
+However, when we used `$grey` as a variable on each element, we create a link between them.
 It’s not unreasonable to think that in 6 months time, a different developer could come along with the task of changing the background colour of the call to action from a light grey to dark grey.
-They could see the variable <code class="language-scss">$grey</code>, trace it back to where it's assigned, make the change there and in turn unintentionally affect all linked elements.
+They could see the variable `$grey`, trace it back to where it's assigned, make the change there and in turn unintentionally affect all linked elements.

 This is the problem with oversharing variables in SASS; it can increase the chance of unintentional mistakes if left unchecked.